morovatdar/Cryptography/README.md

 Like DES, the simplified DES algorithm is a block cipher.
 It works with 12-bit blocks of plaintexts and ciphertext, and the key size is 9-bit.
 There is no limitation on the number of rounds, but four rounds are typical to use.

 ### Differential Cryptanalysis (Cryptanalysis.py)
 Differential cryptanalysis is a general form of cryptanalysis applicable primarily to block ciphers.
-In the broadest sense, it is the study of how differences in information input can affect the resultant difference at the output.
+In the broadest sense, it is the study of how differences in information input can affect the resultant difference in the output.
 I implemented 3-round and 4-round differential cryptanalysis to attack the simplified DES, which are simple forms of full cryptanalysis.

 ### Full 64bit DES (FullDES.py)
 DES is a 64-bit block cipher with 16 rounds of encryption and a 64-bit key.